perklun/Mini-Twitter/README.md

  * [x] Required: User is taken back to home timeline with new tweet visible in timeline
  * [x] Advanced: While composing a tweet, user can see a character counter with characters remaining for tweet out of 140
  * [x] Advanced: Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
- * [x] Advanced: User can open the twitter app offline and see last loaded tweets
  * [x] Advanced: Tweets are persisted into sqlite and can be displayed from the local DB

-Notes:

-Spent some time making the UI work to give it a Twitter feel.

 Walkthrough of all user stories:

 ![Video Walkthrough](twitter.gif)